essential-projects/sequelize_connection_manager/README.md

 You need to have a valid Sequelize connection config at hand that you can pass to the manager.

-Then you can just use one of the calls for getting or destroying a connection.
+With it, you can create, retrieve and close any Sequelize connection.

 ### Create an instance